MemoryChips/bldg25-chat-demo/README.md

-npm update # to get latest published version of chat modules npm run build # to build demo app angular code and server code node dist/server.js --prod # test with Mongo only node dist/server.js --prod --useRedisCategories  # OR test with some redis TODO: test this
+npm update # to get latest published version of chat modules npm run build # to build demo app angular code and server code node dist/server.js --prod # test with Mongo only node dist/server.js --prod --useRedisCategories  # OR test with some redis categories
 ```

 - Heroku Deploy